CodeYourFuture/curriculum/content/en/js3/blocks/promises/index.md

 facilitation = false
 emoji= '🧩'
 [objectives]
-    1='Use the Teach Tech Together guide to construct your objectives' 2='Limit the objectives to 3-5 items'
-    3='Write objectives you can measure'
+    1='Define a Promise'
+    2='Log a Promise to the console'
 +++

-To get data from a server, we make a request with fetch.
-We act on what comes back.
+To get data from a server, we make a request with `fetch`.
+We act on what comes back: the response.
 But what happens in the middle?
-We know that JavaScript is single-threaded; it can only do one thing at a time.
+We already know that JavaScript is single-threaded: it can only do one thing at a time.

 So do we just stop and wait?
+No!
+We have a special object to handle this time problem.
 Run this code in your terminal:

 ```js
 const url = "https://api.github.com/users/SallyMcGrath"; // try your own username
 const response = fetch(url);
 console.log(response);
 ```

-The response is not [the data](https://api.github.com/users/SallyMcGrath).
-It's a `Promise`.

 <details>
 <summary>Your Promise should look like this:</summary>